samueldumont85-ai/manager-world-cup/README.md

 - Settings persist across sessions via DataStore.
 - The tool uses real game remote events – simply point the references to your game’s existing remotes.
 - Professional toast notifications provide clear feedback.

+Place the code in `StarterGui` → `QAAdminUtility` (ScreenGui) and the server script in `ServerScriptService`.
+The tool is ready for immediate QA and admin testing.